dlt-hub/dlt/docs/website/docs/dlt-ecosystem/file-formats/parquet.md

 to create the files.
 The following options can be used to change the behavior of the writer:

 - `flavor`: Sanitize schema or set other compatibility options to work with various target systems.
-  Defaults to spark.
+  Defaults to "spark".
 - `version`: Determine which Parquet logical types are available for use, whether the reduced set from the Parquet 1.x.x format or the expanded logical types added in later format versions.
-  Defaults to 2.4.
+  Defaults to "2.4".
 - `data_page_size`: Set a target threshold for the approximate encoded size of data pages within a column chunk (in bytes).
+Defaults to "1048576".

 Read the
 [pyarrow parquet docs](https://arrow.apache.org/docs/python/generated/pyarrow.parquet.ParquetWriter.html)